surniaulula/wpsso/readme.txt

 * **Developer Notes**
 	* Refactored the SucomUtil class is_post_page(), is_term_page(), is_author_page() methods.
 	* Added the SucomUtil is_product_page(), is_product_category, and is_product_tag() methods for the WooCommerce module.
+	* Refactored the WooCommerce module to use the new SucomUtil product related methods (Pro version).

 = Version 3.7.1 (2015/08/21) =